ABOUT US

 • Offering advice in terms of governance and capacity-building during our due diligence phase and after.
 We periodically provide an in-depth analysis of our grantees’ reports and management styles, we collaborate with them in order to develop plans to improve infrastructures and put in place capacity-building training.

-• Providing a safe forum and platform to promote synergy building activities and workshops: this encourages collaboration between the initiatives, and increases their impact while saving funds and energy.
+• Providing a safe forum and platform to promote synergy building activities and workshops: this encourages collaboration between the initiatives and increases their impact while saving funds and energy.

 • Creating a community of supporters abroad that is inspired by their work.